-- Detailed risk assessments are prepared in close collaboration with employees, which are used to analyse all work areas and define measures for safe workplaces. - All employees can contribute actively in the area of occupational safety: Critical situations in the workplace or near misses must be reported to the relevant bodies.
-Solutions to correct and minimise risks are created on the shop floor on a daily basis and quickly signed off for implementation. - The digital first-aid book can be used to analyse key injuries to define and implement further measures to prevent accidents. - A complete analysis of incidents describes their causes in detail.
-Measures are then defined in collaboration with managers and employees to ensure that these hazards are within an acceptable range. - Planned tasks are reviewed by applying a last minute risk analysis (LMRA).
-Specific measures are implemented before beginning work in case of potential hazards. - Potential hazards when working with or through third-party companies and service providers are included in a construction site-specific risk assessment.
+Detailed risk assessments are prepared in close collaboration with employees, which are used to analyse all work areas and define measures for safe workplaces.

+All employees can contribute actively in the area of occupational safety: Critical situations in the workplace or near misses must be reported to the relevant bodies.
+Solutions to correct and minimise risks are created on the shop floor on a daily basis and quickly signed off for implementation.

+The digital first-aid book can be used to analyse key injuries to define and implement further measures to prevent accidents.
+A complete analysis of incidents describes their causes in detail.
+Measures are then defined in collaboration with managers and employees to ensure that these hazards are within an acceptable range.

+Planned tasks are reviewed by applying a last minute risk analysis (LMRA).
+Specific measures are implemented before beginning work in case of potential hazards.

+Potential hazards when working with or through third-party companies and service providers are included in a construction site-specific risk assessment.
 Further specific measures are defined for safety at construction and work sites where necessary.

-The health rate in 2023 was

-This means that fischer employees are in above-average health.

 The preventive measures to reduce and prevent accidents at work also include mandatory training for all managers.
 In addition to the basics of occupational health and safety law, managers are shown their rights, obligations and options for action in this regard and the correct way to conduct instruction is explained.
 The annual occupational safety training by management can be completed as a hybrid brief instruction e-learning course.
-The oral instruction can be abbreviated, but not replaced, by completing an occupational safety e-course.
+The oral instruction can be shortened, but not replaced, by completing an occupational safety e-course.
 In addition to making training transparent and standardised, the primary purpose of this is to ensure that the content is better retained by employees.